The vaccine covid 19 for medical content 3d rendering

 Get vaccinated

-CMC now offers the COVID-19 vaccine to its patients.
+CMC offers the COVID-19 vaccine to its patients.
 You can schedule an appointment by calling your CMC Primary Care office, or ask your provider about getting the shot at your next visit.
+Many other locations across the state also offer vaccines, including some that offer walk-in service.

 Learn more about FDA approval